 [This item is being posted a few days after January 17, the birthday of Padre Antonio José Martínez of Taos born in 1793.
-Bishop Zubiría had been one of professors at the seminary in Durango whee he studied.]
+Bishop Zubiría had been a seminary professor of Padre Martínez in Durango where he studied.]

 Rev. Juan Romero

 Civil institutions rather quickly adjusted to the new political reality, but Catholic ecclesiastical structures took more time.
-The American Bishops at the 1850 Council of Baltimore petitioned Pope Pius IX to transfer ecclesiastical jurisdiction from the northern part of the Diocese of Durango to become a new American Diocese in New Mexico.
-In response, the Holy Father created the Apostolic Vicariate of New Mexico—a missionary stage of transition in the process of becoming a diocese in its own right– attached to the Archdiocese of St. Louis Missouri, font of the Santa Fe Trail ending in Taos.
-Father Jean Baptist Lamy, a French missionary serving in Ohio, was chosen to lead the new Vicariate Apostolic.
+The American Bishops at their 1850 Council in Baltimore petitioned Pope Pius IX to transfer ecclesiastical jurisdiction from the northern part of the Diocese of Durango to become a new American Diocese of Santa Fe in New Mexico.
+In response, the Holy Father created the Apostolic Vicariate of New Mexico—a missionary stage of transition in the process of becoming a diocese in its own right.
+The new Vicariate Apostolic of (Santa Fe in) New Mexico was to be technically attached to the Archdiocese of St. Louis Missouri, font of the Santa Fe Trail ending in Taos.
+Father Jean Baptist Lamy, a French missionary serving in Ohio, was chosen to lead the fledgling local church.
 On November 24, 1850, Bishop Martin Spaulding of Louisville, Kentucky consecrated Lamy as bishop.

 Almost nine months later but not yet after his face-to-face visit with Bishop Zubiría, Bishop Lamy arrived at his new post in July 1851.
-However, there still had not been enough time for proper gestation of the new reality.
-When Bishop Lamy arrived at Santa Fe to begin his new ministry, the Episcopal Vicar for Bishop Zubiria, Juan Felipe Ortiz of Santa Fe, explained that the clergy of New Mexico could not accept him as their ordinary—the term for bishop-in-charge.
-They had not yet received official notification from Bishop Zubíra about any change in episcopal leadership.
+However, there still had not been enough time for an appropriate gestation of the new reality.
+When Bishop Lamy arrived at Santa Fe to begin his new ministry, Juan Felipe Ortiz of Santa Fe–the Episcopal Vicar for Bishop Zubiria, explained that the clergy of New Mexico could not yet accept him as their ordinary—the term for bishop-in-charge–since they had not yet received official notification from Bishop Zubíra about any change in episcopal leadership.

-Bishop Lamy made a pilgrimage of over 2,000 miles to Durango and back to Santa Fe for a visit with Bishop Zubiría to proffer his Roman credentials as the proper Bishop of New Mexico.
-In November 1851, a year after his episcopal consecration and after much confusion and clarifications, Bishop Lamy returned to Santa Fe to fully take charge of his Vicariate Apostolic of New Mexico.
-By 1853, the Apostolic Vicariate of New Mexico had become a Diocese in its own right, and in 1875 it was elevated to an Archdiocese.
+Bishop Lamy immediately arranged to make a pilgrimage of over 2,000 miles–over to Durango and back to Santa Fe– for a visit with Bishop Zubiría in order to proffer his Roman credentials as the proper Bishop of New Mexico.
+In November 1851, a year after his episcopal consecration and after much confusion and several clarifications, Bishop Lamy returned to Santa Fe to finally and fully take charge of his Vicariate Apostolic of New Mexico.
+By 1853, the Apostolic Vicariate of New Mexico had become a Diocese in its own right, and in 1875 it was elevated to the status of an Archdiocese.
 Archbishop Lamy died in 1888.

 Bishop Zubiria had been aware of the 1848 Treaty of Guadalupe-Hidalgo that ended the U.S.-Mexican War ceding half of the territory of his Diocese to the United States.
 He also must have been aware of the 1850 Council of Baltimore promoting the transfer of ecclesiastical jurisdiction of the great swath of territory north from Mexico to episcopal jurisdiction in the United States.
-However, the date for transfer of jurisdiction was not clear to Bishop Zubiria because of a bureaucratic mistake on part of the Vatican.
-By oversight, notification of transfer of jurisdiction was sent to the Bishop of Sonora, Mexico whose diocese was adjacent to Arizona and still part of the Mexican Republic.
-Bishop Zubiria “did not get the memo” of transfer of jurisdiction, but the Bishop of Sonora did.
-The latter must have thought it was a pro formanotification only for his information.
+However, the date for the transfer of jurisdiction was not clear to Bishop Zubiria because of a bureaucratic mistake made by the Vatican.
+By oversight, the notification of transfer of jurisdiction was sent to the Bishop of Sonora, Mexico whose diocese was adjacent to Arizona but still part of the Mexican Republic.
+Bishop Zubiria “did not get the memo” of the transfer of jurisdiction, but the Bishop of Sonora did.
+The latter must have thought it was a pro-forma notification, a copy meant only for his information.

-Part of the lack of good communication between Rome and Durango, moreover, was the protracted and unwieldy name of Durango’s Bishop, José Laureano de Zubiría y Escalante—quite confusing to Vatican bureaucrats.
-The Vatican clerical staff sometimes did not recognize the name or signature of the Durango Bishop who, in correspondence with the Vatican, often signed his name simply as Laureano, the surname of his father.
-American usage today highlights his mother’s maiden name (de Zubiría) that seems to appear as a surname.
-However, in 19th century, especially within Mexico and Latin America, Mother’s maiden name was customarily appended to one’s paternal surname.
+Part of the lack of good communication between Rome and Durango, moreover, was nomenclature–the protracted and unwieldy name of Durango’s Bishop, José Laureano de Zubiría y Escalante, quite confusing to Vatican bureaucrats.
+The Vatican clerical staff sometimes did not recognize the name or signature of the Durango Bishop who, in correspondence with the Vatican, often signed his name simply as “Laureano”, the surname of his father.
+Mexican usage highlights a mother’s maiden name (de Zubiría) that, to a non-Mexican, might seem to appear as a paternal surname.
+In 19th-century Mexican usage, a mother’s maiden name was customarily appended to one’s paternal surname.
+The somewhat cynical thinking behind that usage is the fact that one can be sure of one’s mother, but not necessarily always of one’s father.
 Escalante was the name of Bishop Zubiria’s maternal grandmother.
 All of this was quite confusing to bureaucrats at the Vatican.
-After not having been advised about the transfer of the northern portion of his Diocese, Bishop Zubiria sent a doleful letter of complaint to the Holy Father: “I have always been a loyal son to Your Holiness, yet I was not notified.…” [Paraphrase of a Letter from Bishop Zubiria to Pope Pius IX which I read in the Jubilee Year 2000 at the Secret Archives Secunda Secundae of the Vatican Secretariate of State.]
+Bishop Zubiria, i.e. José Laureano, after not having been advised about the transfer of the northern portion of his Diocese, sent a doleful letter of complaint to the Holy Father: “I have always been a loyal son to Your Holiness, yet I was not notified.…” [Paraphrase of a Letter from Bishop Zubiria to Pope Pius IX which, during a sabbatical in the Jubilee Year 2000, I read at the Secret Archives Secunda Secundae of the Vatican Secretariate of State.]

 FOCUS OF THIRD VISIT

 Bishop Zubiría decreed invalid marriages needed to be con-validated soon and without charge.
-Couples failing to do so would be deprived of Holy Communion nor could they serve as godparents or sponsors for baptism, confirmation, or marriage until their marriage was blessed in church.
-After con-validation of the marriage, they could once again be restored to a status of good-standing within the Church.
+Couples failing to do so would be deprived of Holy Communion.
+In addition, they also could serve as godparents or sponsors for baptism, confirmation, or marriage until their marriage was blessed in church.
+After con-validation of the marriage, they could once again be restored to the status of good standing within the Church.

 An English translation of the Letter from Bishop Zubiria follows: